The Prince and the Showgirl: Plot

-The following day, Elsie overhears that Nicholas is plotting with the German embassy to overthrow his father.
-Promising not to tell, Elsie then meets the dowager queen, Charles' mother-in-law, who invites Elsie to join them for the coronation in place of her sick lady-in-waiting.
+The following day, Elsie overhears that Nicholas is plotting with the German Embassy to overthrow his father.
+Promising not to tell, Elsie then meets the Dowager Queen, Charles' mother-in-law, who invites Elsie to join them for the coronation in place of her sick lady-in-waiting.
 The ceremony passes and Elsie refuses to tell Charles of the treasonous plot.
 Nicholas invites Elsie to the coronation ball, where she persuades him to agree to a contract in which he will confess his and the Germans' intent, but only if Charles agrees to a general election.
-Charles is impressed and realizes that he has fallen in love with Elsie.
+Charles is impressed and realises that he has fallen in love with Elsie.
 The morning after the ball, Elsie helps reunite Charles and Nicholas.
 Her honesty and sincerity have inspired Charles to finally show sincere love to his son.

 The next day, the Carpathians must return home.
-Charles had planned to have Elsie join them, but his regency will end in 18 months and he will then be a free citizen.
+Charles had planned to have Elsie join them, but his Regency will end in 18 months and he will then be a free citizen.
 Elsie reminds him that her music-hall contract will expire at the same time.
-They both realize that much can happen in 18 months and they say goodbye to each other.
+They both realise that much can happen in 18 months and they say goodbye to each other.